chatmurai/RotoToy/README.md

 # RotoToy
 RotoToy is toy for children made from an old dial phone.
 It uses a Raspberry Pi to connect to webradios or play audio files, depending on the numbers dialed.
-## RotoToy

-RotoToy is toy for children made from an old dial phone.
-It uses a Raspberry Pi to connect to webradios or play audio files, depending on the numbers dialed.

 ## Dependencies